-I grew up in Germany, and began to study psychology and philosophy at the University of Munich in 1980.
+I grew up in Bavaria, Germany, and studied psychology and philosophy at the University of Munich, starting in 1980.
 I worked as a psychological assistant at the Psychiatric Hospital of the University of Munich with people who had severe forms of mental illness.
 In 1987, I completed a two-year training in Art Therapy at the Academy of Art in Munich with Elisabeth Tomalin.
-From 1985 to 1989 I did body-work with a psychotherapist who practiced in the tradition of Wilhelm Reich and Alexander Lowen.
+From 1985 to 1989 I did bodywork with a psychotherapist who practiced in the tradition of Wilhelm Reich and Alexander Lowen.
 After my graduation in 1989, I came to the U.S., where I continued my education and training.
 For many years, I was in psychoanalysis with two Freudian analysts.
 I completed a two-year training in the Hakomi method, a body-oriented psychotherapy, which was taught by Ron Kurtz.
 I have taken numerous workshops in existential psychotherapy with Jim Bugental, and I have participated in many therapy groups and have led intensive workshops.
 I have been studying the theory and practice of Jacques Lacan, a French psychoanalyst, since 1994.
 Influenced by his work, I wrote a dissertation about the relationship between psychoanalysis and theology at the Graduate Theological Union in Berkeley, California.
-I have worked at the Gladman Psychotherapy Center in Montclair since 1995, first as an intern, then as a therapist.
+I worked at the Gladman Psychotherapy Center in Montclair from 1995 to 2005, first as an intern, then as a therapist.
 I received my MFT license to practice psychotherapy in California in January of 2000.
-Since then, I have been focused on working with many clients, traveling, developing my garden, and on writing about political philosophy, anthropology, and the foundations of psychoanalysis.
+Since then, I have been focused on working with many clients, traveling, developing my garden, spending time in nature, and on reading about political philosophy, anthropology, and the foundations of psychoanalysis.
 I also teach political and social philosophy at the California State University of the East Bay.